edwardzuniga/zero_day/README.md

-My first job with Git I love it
+My first job with Git I love it, thank you!